aykhanmv/icsd_node_serialize_writeup/Writeup.md

 ![image](./images/2024-09-25_17h39_31.png)

 As a result, you will be redirected to the login page with a success message indicating that you have successfully created a new user.
-Having a user on the web application you can log in now.
+Having a user on the web application you can now log in.
 On the home page, you will see the first flag for the CTF.

 ![image](./images/2024-09-25_17h39_50.png)